CarlaBuongiorno/MilestoneProject1/README.md

 ### Scope

-For the initial release of this website, I have decided on a "Minimal Viable Product" approach - considering my current skillset is at beginner level.
+For the initial release of this website, I have decided on a "Minimal Viable Product" approach - considering my current skill set is at beginner level.

 Features include:
-- The ability to navigate with ease through a single page site; either by scrolling through the varous sections, or by clicking on the links on the navigation bar - which is always in view.
+- The ability to navigate with ease through a single page site; either by scrolling through the various sections, or by clicking on the links on the navigation bar - which is always in view.
 - An eye catching, aesthetically pleasing __Home__ page.
-- A __Fun Facts__ section to grab the users attention.
+- A __Fun Facts__ section to grab the user's attention.
 - A __Recipes__ section that is minimal and comprehensible due to the layout.
 Links to step-by-step instructions are provided for each recipe which opens in a new tab so that users can easily return to the site.
-- A step-by-step video for the user to be inspired to take immediate action followingin the kitchen.
+- A step-by-step video for the user to be inspired to take immediate action following in the kitchen.
 - A __Subscribe | Contact Us__ form for more free recipes and weekly newsletter.
 - A footer with a copyright and social media links for user to interact and become part of the Delicious Monster Community.